fwenzel/fredericiana/site/_posts/2013-01-31-cruise-control-ux.md

 ![Cruise control 2: 1 beveled button, 1 rocker switch, 1 flat button](/media/2013/cruise2.jpg)

 This is a lot better (safer, anyway) by making the different switches all feel different.
-Once you figure out which one is the on/off switch, accelerate/decelerate (or reset/set) and cancel are easy to distinguish.
+Once you figure out which one is the on/off switch, accelerate/decelerate (or resume/set) and cancel are easy to distinguish.
 You're probably not going to rear-end someone while trying to figure out where the cancel button is.

 Yet, common inteaction models still require a lot of effort.
 Imagine:

 You're on the freeway, speeding up to the speed limit.
 You *turn on* the cruise control, and hit *set*.
 Now, a truck passes another in front of you.
 You hit *cancel*, hold your lower speed and once the truck has passed, you want to go back to your previous speed.
-So you try to remember which one was the reset button (*Up or down?
+So you try to remember which one was the resume button (*Up or down?
 Let's look, just to be sure*).
-Finally, you press *reset*.
+Finally, you press *resume*.

 Notice something?

-Unlike accelerate/decelerate, the functions *set* and *reset* are actually **not complementary**.
+Unlike accelerate/decelerate, the functions *set* and *resume* are actually **not complementary**.
 Yet, they are frequently mapped to the same buttons.
 Check your own car, chances are yours has it too.

 ## Exhibit 3: What belongs together[*][brandt]